-A second course in creating interactive web pages.
+A second course in creating interactive webpages.
 Students will develop dynamic web applications using a programming language and a database with a focus on open source.
-(45 lecture hours)

-Prerequisite: Completion or concurrent enrollment in ICS 113, or consent of instructor

-Rec Prep: DMED 120
+Prerequisite: Completion or concurrent enrollment in ICS 129, or consent of instructor Rec Prep: DMED 120